ZerothAngel/FtDScripts/control/README.md

   * SetPitch/SetRoll &mdash; Pitch & roll
   * SetThrottle/AdjustThrottle/ResetThrottle &mdash; Forward/reverse throttle (Longitudinal axis)
   * Control_Reset &mdash; Typically releases control along X & Z plane.
 Main module's responsibility to actually map this function.

+## Combinations ##

+  * sixdof and airplane cannot be combined with other DoF modules.
+  * yawthrottle can be used with any 2DoF or 3DoF modules, with the exception of yllthreedof.
+  * yllthreedof works with pitchrollstab, subcontrol, and threedofpump.
+  * For yllthreedof + aprthreedof, use sixdof module instead.